IDFCInstitute/India_GDP/README.md

 Geoserver TMS (PBF) layers.
 See [link](<https://www.mapbox.com/mapbox-gl-js>) for more information.

-**Geocoding:** Simple-Jekyll-Search library is used for custom geocoding,see [link](https://github.com/christian-fei/Simple-Jekyll-Search) for more information.
+**Geocoding:** Simple-Jekyll-Search library is used for custom geocoding, see [link](https://github.com/christian-fei/Simple-Jekyll-Search) for more information.

 Front end is created by using JS, HTML5, CSS3, Bootstrap 3.7 and Mapbox GL.